L8D/whip/README.md

 #### Bool
 Bools(aka.
 Booleans) are very similar to C-style booleans.
 They are commonly represented by either `true` or `false`.
 They hold a value of either 0 or 1.
 Same as a char, if a number that is not between 0 and 1 is casted to a bool, it will be module wrapped.

+#### Null
+Nulls(aka. nil, void, undefined) are value types given to variables that have absolutely no value.

 ### Sets
 Sets are ways of containing, sorting, and orginizing multiple values.